SMitra1993/.NETInterrogation/6 - Methods.md

 ## **Various ways to make method parameter as optional:** [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/6%20-%20Methods.md#methods-)

-Certainly!
-Here's an explanation of each way to make method parameters optional in C#:

 ### 1. By Using Default Value:

 You can specify a default value for a method parameter in its declaration.
 If no argument is provided for that parameter when calling the method, the default value will be used.